wds4/DCoSL/README.md

 DIP-1 is based on the attitude that curation via EA is more trustworthy than SD, and that the superiority of EA will grow as the DCoSL ecosystem grows and matures.
 Of course, a combination of these two methods may be utilized.
 This dip details a method to use EA by itself.

+## DIP-2: Score calculation

 ## DIPs ?-?: grow a simple list into a complex list, and ultimately into a 'concept'

 ## DIPs ?-?: relationships between lists: the concept graph

 ## DIPs ?-?: data models as graphs, a graph as a small handful of lists

+## DIP infinity

+Entire libraries, platforms, protocols are subjected to decentralized curation via DCoSL.
+Repository management by dev teams, standards managed by committees, etc will diminish, because the option of management via WoT will exist.

 ## DIPs ?-?: the web of trust